afonsofonbraga/cadin-end/README.md

 The api.py will act as a rest server providing a json file with the data prodidded by treatData.py.
 Cadin-app will make a request and display all the information in a GUI.

+Due to performance issues, the debris available to be displayed are 350.
+This value can be altered into get.py.